 World's Greatest Stretch

-Use this stretch to not only loosen up your
+Use this stretch to not only loosen up your back, but to open up your hips and shoulders as well.

 How To: From a standing position, lunge forward with your right foot.
 Drop your left knee down and plant your left hand next to your right foot.
 Raise your right arm towards the ceiling and turn to the right.
 Stand back up and switch sides.